domcloud/domcloud/README.md

 Then what about the security of your own website?
 It is your duty to make your website safe from internet attacks.
 However, if you have already been hit by an attack that has damaged your server data (for example, RCE or SQL Injection) you can still ask for help to restore the server to the backup point before the fatal incident occurred.

+### GDPR Compliance

+You can delete all your hosting and account data right away if you want to.
+The only thing that leaves trail is your purchase information (if you ever happen to purchase anything from this service, anyway).
+Please see the [privacy section](https://domcloud.io/privacy) if you concerns what data is shared for third parties.

+Unfornatunely, I don't have lawyers, I can't make sure if this 100% "GDPR Compliance".
+Please avoid this service if you're an european and want to doing serious business.

 ## Technical Tutorial FAQ

 ### How to Edit a Website?